josepCortesManyanich/PROYECTOFRONTEND/README.md

 ## Description

-This application is called XXX.
-It is used for ...
+This application is called PURO-FIGHTERS.
+It is used for make an order in all the fighters of the Puro Impacto clubs.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](picture.png)